 - Although the boots need to give your foot plenty of room, you also need to ensure it is not too loose.
 Make sure when you are walking in them at your heel remains in contact with the boot.

 - For long walks, an ankle boot may provide extra support to your legs so try some of these on as well to decide which are more comfortable.

 Once you have a pair of boots that are comfortable it is important that you maximise their comfort.
 This can be done in a number of ways including keeping your feet healthy by keeping them dry and clean and dealing with any sore skin or blisters.
 You may also be able to add some comfort to your boots by fitting an extra innersole.

 The type of material that your boots are made from will also make a difference to how you wear them and how comfortable they are.

 There are a number of advantages to choosing leather boots.
 An excellent example of a leather walking boot is the Clarks Montacute Top ankle boot.
 Leather boots generally have natural water-resistant properties which means that wearing them for longer periods of time will reduce the risk of them getting worse, leading to damage to your feet.

 Leather is also excellent at withstanding abrasion which means that in general, your boots will last a lot longer and will be less likely to tear or rip when walking over rough terrain.

 Synthetic boots a breathable which means that you will be able to keep your feet comfortable and cool during long walks.
-The synthetic material is also lightweight which can reduce walkers fatigue as well as increasing the comfort level on your feet.
+The synthetic material is also lightweight which can reduce walkers’ fatigue as well as increase the comfort level on your feet.

-If you choose a higher end that it boot made with Goretex you will also find that your boots waterproof.
+If you choose a higher-end that it boots made with Goretex you will also find that your boots are waterproof.